 When it comes to women’s health, there’s so much that goes unsaid.
-From stigma about puberty, periods, sex to misinformation and lack of research about our bodies, it takes a village worth of women sharing what they know to help make any of us feel semi-comfortable with our health.
+From stigma about puberty, periods and sex to misinformation and a disturbing lack of research about our bodies, it takes a village worth of women sharing what they know to help make any of us feel semi-comfortable with our health.

 Heather Chase, The Culinary Chase, @culinarychase

 The women’s health wisdom I wish I’d gotten and why: I wish I had more women who listened to my pregnancy fears/thoughts rather than trying to tell me all the things I “should” be doing and to keep the negative stuff about becoming a parent (birthing, etc.) to themselves.
 My daughter is getting married this year and she is looking forward to starting a family sooner than later.
 I hope she will be surrounded by like-minded girlfriends who give just enough advice (when asked) to make my daughter feel good.